-Attendance: At The University of Texas at Arlington, taking attendance is not required.
+At The University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, ATTENDANCE AND PARTICIPATION are a significant part of your grade because this course is more an experience than a set of material to be learned.
 Most of what I hope will happen for you in this course will take place inside the classroom, working in groups and talking with others.

 Attendance will be taken by means of a daily sign-in in Blackboard.
-I have established the following attendance policy that you may miss up to 2 days (excused or not) without penalty; after that your participation grade will drop approximately 2 1⁄2 points for each class missed over the 3 days.
+I have established the following attendance policy that you may miss up to 2 days (excused or not) without penalty; after that your participation grade will drop approximately 2 1⁄2 points for each class missed over the 2 days.
 Arriving late (after we have started class) or leaving early counts as half an absence.
 There will be a sign-in sheet if you are later than 15 minutes or more from the start of class.
 You could miss important announcements, often made at the beginning or end of class.
 Students with special needs, or other situation which affects their attendance for several consecutive classes, should consult with the instructor as soon as possible.
 It is also in your interest to participate in the group problem solving sessions since active learning is better than passive learning.
 Participation includes both small and large group work.
 Participation in small groups means coming to class prepared (working on a problem outside of class, or bringing requested materials to class), working productively with groupmates, and making sure everyone in your small group follows what you are doing, Large group participation means making some sort of tangible contribution.
 If you don't feel comfortable answering questions, ask one of your own, questions spur discussion as much as answers, and you'll be doing a favor to classmates wondering the same thing.

+Grading

-Grading: Students are expected to keep track of their performance throughout the semester on Blackboard and seek guidance from available sources (including the instructor) if their performance drops below satisfactory levels.
-Your grade for the course will be determined by two exams (20% each), by attendance and participation (10 %), by discussions (16 %), wikis or journals (6 %) and in large part by written work you will turn in (28 %).
-Write-ups need to be uploaded on Blackboard.
+Students are expected to keep track of their performance throughout the semester on Blackboard and seek guidance from available sources (including the instructor) if their performance drops below satisfactory levels.
+Your grade for the course will be determined: